astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/mindsetattitude/sayno.md

 [^ref2]: I won't talk about it too much in this section, but this is an absolute [context-switching](https://asana.com/resources/context-switching) and [attention residue](https://www.uwb.edu/business/faculty/sophie-leroy/attention-residue#:~:text=“Attention%20residue%20easily%20occurs%20when,rush%20to%20get%20it%20done.) nightmare.

+[^ref3]: Miscellaneous and aggregated quotes, partially from a silly little motivational YouTube video I watched, but genuinely life changing advice.